pyeventsourcing/eventsourcing/docs/topics/application.rst

     )

-Alternatively to using the ``uri`` argument, an already existing SQLAlchemy session can be passed in with the ``session`` argument, for example a session object provided by a framework such as `Flask-SQLAlchemy <http://flask-sqlalchemy.pocoo.org/>`__.
+As an alternative to providing a URI, an already existing SQLAlchemy session can be passed in with a constructor argument called ``session``, for example a session object provided by a framework extension such as `Flask-SQLAlchemy <http://flask-sqlalchemy.pocoo.org/>`__.

 Once constructed, the ``SimpleApplication`` will have an event store, provided